antonia-white/deilen/README.md

 - Icons were taken from both [Google Font Icons](https://fonts.google.com/icons) and [FontAwesome](https://fontawesome.com/).
 - The favicon was generated with [favicon.io](https://favicon.io/) using Twitter emojis.
-- The homepage picture was taken from the open source site [Unsplash](https://unsplash.com/).
+- The all site images were taken from the open source site [Unsplash](https://unsplash.com/).
 - The product images were taken from [Kaggle](https://www.kaggle.com/), a website for dataset downloads.
 Specifically, images were taken from the [Healthy and Wilted Houseplant Images](https://www.kaggle.com/datasets/russellchan/healthy-and-wilted-houseplant-images) dataset.
 Only healthy houseplant images were used as product images.

 ### Acknowledgements